 10. THE WAR SET THE STAGE FOR THE AMERICAN REVOLUTION.

 Although the British won the French and Indian War, the conflict was very costly.
 To dig itself out of massive debt, England initiated a series of taxes on the colonies.
 Because the colonists had no voice in British Parliament, this led to a protest of “no taxation without representation.”
-Resentment from the colonists also grew when King George III limited expansion westward with the Royal Proclamation of 1763, hoping to quell violence between the Indians and settlers.
+Resentment from the colonists also grew when King George III limited expansion westward with the Royal Proclamation of 1763, hoping to quell violence between the Native Americans and settlers.
 Many colonists saw this as further control by the Crown.
 These factors, which directly stemmed from the French and Indian War, led to the American Revolution.